Aliases for RBL1 Gene

 GeneCards Summary for RBL1 Gene

 RBL1 (Retinoblastoma-Like 1) is a Protein Coding gene.
-Diseases associated with RBL1 include retinoblastoma and bilateral retinoblastoma.
-Among its related pathways are Gene Expression and Signaling by GPCR.
+Diseases associated with RBL1 include Retinoblastoma and Bilateral Retinoblastoma.
+Among its related pathways are ERK Signaling and Integrated Pancreatic Cancer Pathway.
 GO annotations related to this gene include transcription factor binding.
 An important paralog of this gene is RBL2.

 UniProtKB/Swiss-Prot for RBL1 Gene